MadDinosaur/ISEP-LAPR2/docs/SprintB/US9/US9_Requirements.md

 ### 1.3.
 Acceptance Criteria

-*AC1*: the code shouldn't have more than five alphanumeric characters.
+* AC1: the code should have five alphanumeric characters.
-*AC2*: the description of the test type should be a string with no more than 15 characters.
+* AC2: the description of the test type should be a string with no more than 15 characters.
-*AC3*: the collection method's description should be a string with no more than 20 characters.
+* AC3: the collection method's description should be a string with no more than 20 characters.

 ### 1.4.
 Found out Dependencies